Estádio do Restelo

 Club: CF Os Belenenses | Opening: 1956 | Capacity: 25,000 seats

 History and description

 The oval-shaped stadium could hold about 44,000 spectators at that time, and later got expanded to about 60,000 places.
-The stadium recorded its record attendance in 1975 when it was filled to capacity for a match versus Benfica.
+The stadium recorded its highest attendance in 1975 when it was filled to capacity for a match versus Benfica.

 Only small renovations have been performed in recent years, most of all the conversion of the stadium into an all-seater, resulting in a significant reduction in capacity.